Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-InPerson.md

 # In-Person Payments

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to include card present transactions support and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to include card present transactions support.
+The documents related to the features will be released soon.

+Commerce Hub offers multiple methods of accepting encrypted in-person payments.
+A merchant can accept EMV, Track, Contactless (NFC), and manual entry payments.
+Transactions can be submitted using Commerce Hub RESTful API with custom built software and semi-integrated terminals.

 ---